 - Event day nutrition is an extension of training: don’t try anything on event day you haven’t trialed in training.

 - Know your nutrition and hydration plan in advance.
 Plan your gels and drinks.

-- A formal nutrition plan will ensure the right amounts of carbs, fluids, and electrolytes to train and race at your peak, and avoid gastro problems.
+- A personalised nutrition plan will ensure the right amounts of carbs, fluids, and electrolytes to train and race at your peak, and avoid gastro problems.